Looking for things to do in Portarlington? We’ve got you covered!

 Take a drive or join a tour on a ‘grape’ escape into one of Australia’s best-kept wine tourism secrets.
 Home to an eclectic mix of boutique family-owned wineries the Bellarine Peninsula is one of the country’s lesser-known wine regions.

-Here you’ll find specialist winemakers producing top quality cold climate wines.
 Each vineyard has its own unique growing environment and the grapes are carefully hand pruned and hand-picked for the best result.

-But it’s not just about the wine, many of the wineries Portarlington and the Bellarine have, offer scrumptious dining and sweeping bay views.
-And it’s worth visiting at least one Portarlington winery during your stay.
+But it’s not just about the wine, many of the wineries on the Bellarine offer delicious dining and beautiful bay views.

 Here are a few for you to choose from.